 Her loss now leaves a gulf in all of our lives and the world is a lesser place without her.

-If ever there can be a right day for hold a memorial for Jan, September 1 was the right day… a beautiful day, the first day of spring.
+If ever there can be a right day to hold a memorial for Jan, September 1 was the right day a beautiful day, the first day of spring.
 The day all gardeners wait for.

 From the beginning to the end: Jan Reibel spent a most inspired dash through a distinctive life, enriched with the love of family and community spirit.
 It was an honour to be her friend.

 The family would like to thank everyone for their generous donations at Jans memorial service to the Macksville Palliative Care.